andretefras/andretefras/README.md

 ## ⚡ Fun facts

 - 🎸 Guitar player wannabe.
-Currently surfing in the waves of Blues and musical theory.
+Currently surfing in the waves of blues and musical theory.
 - 🥋 2nd dan shotokan karate practioner on [SKIF](https://skif-world.com).

 ## 📫 How to reach me